Gold Souq (Dubai Metro)

 Gold Souq (سوق الذهب) is a rapid transit station on the Green Line of the Dubai Metro in Dubai, UAE.
-Until May 2020, it was named as Palm Deira.
+Until May 2020, it was named Palm Deira.

 History

-Opened along with the initial stretch of the Green Line from Etisalat to Dubai Healthcare City, trains began calling at Palm Deira station on 9 September 2011.
-Controversy has arisen over the existence of a ban on carrying fish on the Metro and Palm Deira station's location right near the city's largest fish market.
-The station was renamed to its current name in May 2020.
+The station, originally named Palm Deira, was opened along with the initial stretch of the Green Line from Etisalat to Dubai Healthcare City on 9 September 2011.

+Controversy arose over the existence of a ban on carrying fish on the metro and the station's location near the city's largest fish market at that time.

+In July 2014, the Gold Souq bus station, one of the largest bus stations in Dubai, was relocated to outside Palm Deira metro station.
+Initially intended to be a temporary change, it became permanent.

+The station was renamed to Gold Souq in May 2020.

+In 2021, as part of the Deira Enrichment Project, the One Deira Mall was constructed on the ground above the station.

 Location

 Gold Souq metro station is located in the northern section of Deira in the historic centre of Dubai.
-It is named after nearby Dubai Gold Souk.
-Nearby attractions include the Dubai fish market, Hyatt Regency and Golf Park.
-Also close to this metro station is the eponymous Gold Souq Bus Station.
-The artificial Deira Islands are located nearby.
+It is named after the Gold Souq bus station, which in turn is named after the nearby Dubai Gold Souk.
+Other nearby attractions include Hyatt Regency and Golf Park.
+The artificial Dubai Islands, consisting of the completed islands of the unfinished Palm Deira project, are located offshore.